behdad13/ECG_Heartbeat_Classification-/README.md

 Welcome to the comprehensive A-Z project that uses a Convolutional Neural Network (CNN) model for heartbeat classification.

 In this project, I perform Exploratory Data Analysis (EDA), feature engineering, data modelling, model evaluation, and model deployment, each step described in detail with associated code in a Jupyter notebook.
-You can find these notebooks in the **Notebooks** Directory.
+You can find answers of your questions in the **Notebooks** Directory.

 Below is an explanation of the Python scripts used in this project: Follow the steps to run the projects.